ibmresilient/resilient-community-apps/fn_qradar_enhanced_data/README.md

 If value not present at the time of case creation - have a rule on Incident creation that runs a script to populate the qradar_destination value.

 ## How to configure to use multiple QRadar servers that have the QRadar-Plugin installed
-1. On the Qradar server go to the configuration for the IBM QRadar SOAR Plugin
+1. On the QRadar server go to the configuration for the IBM QRadar SOAR Plugin
 2. Copy the string given under, QRadar Destination Name
 ![screenshot: qradar-plugin-config](./doc/screenshots/qradar-plugin-config.png)
 3. On the SOAR server go to the App Settings/app.config for QRadar Enhanced Data Migration